 Buying a pre-existing home has its pros and cons, and one of the biggest downsides is the inability to customize it to fit your unique style and needs.
 However, finding a home that closely matches what you're looking for is still possible.
 Here are some other things to keep in mind:

-• Ready to move in - no waiting for contractors or construction.
+• Move-in Ready: no waiting for contractors or construction.

-• Necessary updates - updates to major elements such as the roof, bathroom, or flooring can be costly, so it's important to understand the condition of the home before purchasing it.
+• Necessary updates: major elements such as the roof, bathroom, or flooring can be costly, so it's important to understand the condition of the home before purchasing it.